bebound/hugo_blog/content/post/textcnn-with-pytorch-and-torchtext-on-colab.md

 The main architecture is shown below:
 ![](/images/textcnn.png)

-It uses different kernels to extract text features, then use the softmax regression to classify text base on the featues.
+It uses different kernels to extract text features, then use the softmax regression to classify text base on the features.

 Now we can build this model step by step.